fluidkeys/fluidkeys/README.md

 Fluidkeys helps teams protect themselves with strong encryption.
 It builds on the OpenPGP standard and is compatible with other OpenPGP software.

-0.1 helps you create a key with a strong password and backs it up for you.
+0.2 helps you create a key or import one from `gpg`, then automatically maintain it.

 Once installed, run it with `fk`.